 Outside - students are welcome to use the lawn to sit and study, and there is a space in the adjacent meadows for football and other games.
 There are also picnic benches in the garden and on the patio area where students can relax or study.

 Student Services - we have a Student Welfare Officers based at The Nunnery once a week, and Student Services can be contacted outside of that time.
-Students can also make an appointment with the Personal Academic Tutor.

 Academic support & employability skills - students based at the Nunnery campus are welcome to make an appointment with our Academic Support Centre team and Employment Skills Coordinator at the Homefield Road campus.